-- accept the value their duty to provide advice which is objective, independent, apolitical and impartial;
+- accept and value their duty to provide advice which is objective, independent, apolitical and impartial

-- acknowledge the primacy of the public interest and undertake that any conflict of interest issue will be resolved or appropriately managed in favour of the public interest; and;
+- acknowledge the primacy of the public interest and undertake that any conflict of interest issue will be resolved or appropriately managed in favour of the public interest

 - be committed to honest, fair and respectful engagement with the community.